afraelizondo/BikeSharing/README.md

 Due to the work schedule of most of the people, there is more demand for the bikes from 7 to 9 am and from 4 pm and 7 pm Monday thru Friday, unlike the weekend, that has a more constant demand all day, because most of the people is not working and have more time to explore the city.

 ### Future analysis

+For a future analysis other visualizations could be performed to get more data and take further decisions.
+For example:
+1.
+2.